Banks – funding a huge problem

 Want to compare how your bank performs against others on the issue of fossil fuel investments?
 With a bank that is funding coal and gas and want to find an alternative?
 Check out our list of various banks and where they stand.
 We have asked banks to state their position on coal and gas investments and published the responses to help you decide where you want to move your money.

-See which banks have been lending to dirty coal and gas exports
+See which banks have been lending to dirty coal and gas projects

-Use our interactive map to see which banks have been lending to coal and gas export projects.
+Use our interactive map to see which banks have been lending to coal and gas projects around Australia.
 You can use the map to contact the banks and pressure them to stop lending to environmentally destructive coal and gas projects.

 It shows you where various banks stand on the issue of fossil fuel investment, the main steps to take in order to change accounts (you’ll probably find it’s simpler than you expect) and, most importantly, how to leave a lasting impression on your old bank when you decide to divest.

 Market Forces has released a number of reports presenting the findings of our research into various aspects of energy sector financing.
-A selection of these are available for you to read and download below, and more can be found via our resources page.
-You can also contact us to request print versions.
+The latest and most comprehensive of these is Fueling the Fire, which was released in June 2015.